FDio/csit/docs/report/vpp_performance_tests/overview.rst

 ========

-For description of physical testbeds used for VPP performance tests please refer to :ref:`physical_testbeds`.
+For description of physical testbeds used for VPP performance tests please refer to :ref:`tested_physical_topologies`.

+.. _tested_logical_topologies:

 Logical Topologies
 ------------------

-.. _tested_logical_topologies:

-CSIT VPP performance tests are executed on physical testbeds described in :ref:`physical_testbeds`.
-Based on the packet path thru server SUTs, three distinct logical topology types are used for VPP DUT data plane
+CSIT VPP performance tests are executed on physical testbeds described in :ref:`tested_physical_topologies`.
+Based on the packet path thru server SUTs, three distinct logical topology types are used for VPP DUT data plane testing:
-testing:

 #.
 NIC-to-NIC switching topologies.
 #.
 VM service switching topologies.